Haivision/srt/docs/statistics.md

 ### pktSndDropTotal

-The total number of "too late to send" packets dropped by the sender (refer to `TLPKTDROP`).
+The total number of "too late to send" packets dropped by the sender (refer to `SRTO_TLPKTDROP` in [API.md](API.md)).
 Available for sender.

-TODO: Update what's below
+TODO: Update what's below -> Maxim to check -> issue on Github - update RFC and here put the link

 The total delay before `TLPKTDROP` is triggered consists of the `SRTO_PEERLATENCY`, plus `SRTO_SNDDROPDELAY`, plus 2 * the ACK interval (default ACK interval is 10 ms).